wessberg/color/README.md

 ## Changelog:

+**v0.02**:

+- Fixed a bug where RGB colors could be returned non-rounded even though 'rounding' was true.

 **v0.01**:

 - First release!
 388 tests has been written and bidirectional conversions between HEX, RGB/RGBa, HSL/HSLa, HSV/HSB and HTML color names are supported in this initial release.